-Currently we use the industry standard Genelec 5.1s and 7.1s, since we know how they sound, and it allows all of us to move between each other’s studios.
+Currently we use the industry standard Genelec 5.1 and 7.1 systems, since we know how they sound, and it allows all of us to move between each other’s studios.

 Are you a plugin user?

 I do.
-Waves has such small user interface windows.
-Waves was the first plugin company, and they’ve stuck to their small-window aesthetic since the 90s when computer screens themselves were smaller.
-With Fabfilter plugins for example, you can expand the plugin window to fill the entire screen, which you can’t do with any Waves plugin, which is inconvenient.
+Waves plugins have such small user interface windows.
+They were the first plugin company, and they’ve stuck to their small-window aesthetic since the 90s, when computer screens themselves were smaller.
+With FabFilter plugins for example, you can expand the plugin window to fill the entire screen, which you can’t do with any Waves plugin, which is inconvenient.

-Is there any sound design chain that you couldn’t do without?
+Is there a sound design chain that you couldn’t do without?

 When you do use them, do you find analog emulation plugins to be effective?

-When you look at how the rise of computer technology brings automation into various industries and displaces the job market in those sectors, like in the case of Uber, is there any extent to which you’ve seen that happen in video games?
+The rise of computer technology brings automation into various industries and displaces the job market in those sectors, like in the case of Uber.
+Is there any extent to which you’ve seen that happen in video games?
 Is it possible that we could reach a point where the software displaces the job of Sound Directors?
-Could a computer do your job?

-Nor really.
-Open world games are a relatively young industry, since it’s a simulation of the real world.
-You had flight simulators as an early version of that, but our games are a more expansive version of that, and there’s still a lot of ground to cover.
-You can’t even compare the audio resources of open-world games to the quality of it’s graphics.
+Not really.
+Open-world games are a relatively young industry, since they’re a simulation of the real world.
+You had flight simulators as an early version of that, but our games are a more expansive than those, and there’s still a lot of ground to cover.
+You can’t even compare the audio resources of open-world games to the quality of their graphics!
 So it’s going to be a long time before computer automation can replace a human being in constructing that.
 The process of making things sound right requires a human ear, since you have to do approximations to make things run on a console.
 You can’t just have an algorithm try to simulate reality as accurately as possible, since the console would just die on you.
-You have create audio that is able to fool the ear whilst working within the limited capacity of the consoles CPU, which you can’t do without a human being distinguishing between what’s believable and non-believable.
+You have to create audio that is able to fool the ear whilst working within the limited capacity of the consoles CPU, which you can’t do without a human being distinguishing between what’s believable and non-believable.

 You just said that open-world games have much better graphics than audio.
 So how can the audio professionals close that gap?
 What’s left to do the audio department for the two to line up?